minhhoangbui/minhhoangbui.github.io/_posts/2019-01-12-amazon-personalize.md

 interactions between users and items to recommend the similar items to the users.
 In the absence of user-item interactions dataset, it is the most optimal recipe.

-Other than built-in algorithm, if you want to tailor yourself a recipe, Personalize also support that.
+Other than built-in algorithm, if you want to tailor yourself a recipe, Personalize also supports that.
 You just have to dockerize your algorithm in SageMaker standard and store it in ECR.